wangziyannb/finetuning-baseline-of-PP/README.md

 ## Requirements

-- Requires Python 3.9.
+- Tested under Python 3.10.
-- See pprequirements.txt.
-- See localtunedllmrequirements.txt for running LLM-Pruner and LoRA-Prune tuned models.
+- See requirements.txt in each baseline.
+Tested using a separate environment.
+Be careful about reference conflicts if you are using only one environment.
-- C4 calibration dataset can be found at [here](https://drive.google.com/file/d/1dTl7rPeOqKqQmFPxldITolJTVAp8MScv/view?usp=sharing).
-Please download it and place it under data/c4.
+- C4 calibration dataset can be found [here](https://drive.google.com/file/d/1dTl7rPeOqKqQmFPxldITolJTVAp8MScv/view?usp=sharing).
+Please download it and place it under the root folder in each baseline.

-## Instruction

-- Global hyperparameters are configured in config.yml.

-- Hyperparameters can be found at hyper.py in modules.
+- Checkpoints can be found [here](https://drive.google.com/drive/folders/170q3BcGBaG8mGu7KTc6eVxrN36S-dNNJ?usp=drive_link)

-- Code for tuning model using LLM-Pruner and LoRA-Prune is available [here]() and example tuned models are available [here]().

 ## Examples